danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 	console.log(getImg);
 }
 ```
-In order for easy modification, we have put the search parameters as global variable, such as the required URL, API key, search engine ID, query, search type, image size.
+In order for easy modification, we have put the search parameters as global variable, such as the required URL, API key, search engine ID, search type, image size and query.
 These are the parameters used to filter the search results, and there are more we can use and add the variables accordingly.

-By what it means by a web API, it is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&q=" + query + "&searchType=" + searchType;` that includes all the credentials and items that you want to search and filter (it looks like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&q=warhol+flowers&searchType=image).
+By what it means by a web API, it is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&searchType=" + searchType + "&q=" + query;` that includes all the credentials and items that you want to search and filter (it looks like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers).

-The key syntax is `loadJSON()` (within the function `fetchImage()` to submit a `request` in the form of a URL to Google and then wait for the returned JSON file with a list of results.
-The callback function `gotData()` is to further process and que(e)ry the data that is recevied from Google.
+The key syntax is `loadJSON()` (within the function `fetchImage()` to submit a `request` in the form of a URL to the image provider and then wait for the returned JSON file with a list of results.
+The callback function `gotData()` is to further process and que(e)ry the data that is responded.

 ## Que(e)rying data